 Can go hand-in-hand with: Making a Splash

-- In The Goonies, this happens to Troy while he is in the bathroom and Mikey and the others were fooling around with the water pipes.
-However, this would also count as an example of Special Effects Failure, due to the fact that while Troy is thrust up into the air by the water from the toilet, you can clearly see the platform that he is sitting on that makes the stunt work.
+- In The Goonies, this happens to Troy while he is in the bathroom, and Mikey and the others were fooling around with the water pipes.
+However, this would also count as a Special Effect Failure, because while Troy is thrust up into the air by the water from the toilet, you can clearly see the platform on which he is sitting that makes the stunt work.

 - Subverted with the 1939 The Three Stooges short "Oily to Bed, Oily to Rise" in that this trope happens with oil instead of water.
-While cleaning out the water pump belonging to a kindly old lady, oil spurts out from the pipe.
-Curly sits on the pipe to plug it up - only to be propelled into the air by the oil geyser a few seconds later.
-This gag was reused in a later short with Joe Besser ("Oil's Well That Ends Well") stopping up the oil gush instead.
+While the Stooges are cleaning out the water pump belonging to a kindly old lady, oil spurts out from the pipe.
+Curly sits on the pipe to plug it up but is propelled into the air by the oil geyser a few seconds later.
+This gag was reused in a later short, "Oil's Well That Ends Well", in which Joe Besser stops up the oil gush instead.
 As footage from the former short was used here, careful observation will reveal that it's Curly on the oil geyser and not Joe.

 - A clip used in The Hollywood Clowns showed a guy being sent skyward by a suddenly broken fire hydrant.

 - Hogfather: This happens to Archchancellor Ridcully when he tries out the bathroom built by B.S.
 Johnson.
-Bonus points for him remarking afterwards "Ye gods, I feel so clean."
+Bonus points for Ridcully remarking afterward, "Ye gods, I feel so clean."

-- The Camisade attack in Final Fantasy X, where the character is propelled into the air by a torrent of water before bodyslamming the enemy from a great height.
-Used by Mindy, one of the secret Aeons.
+- This is the basis for the Camisade attack in Final Fantasy X, where the character is propelled into the air by a torrent of water before bodyslamming the enemy from a great height.
+Used by Cindy of the Magus Sisters, one of the secret Aeons.